GlareDB/glaredb.github.io/introduction/installation/sign-up-for-cloud.md

 ## Ready to invite your team?

-With the free tier, up to 5 teammates can be added to your Organization.
+With the free tier, up to 5 teammates can access the GlareDB deployments in your Organization.

 <!--
     Refer to [todo] for more information on managing your organization and